Vaccinations: Know the Risks and Failures

 “Most vaccine-related research focuses on the outcomes of single immunizations or combinations of vaccines administered at a single visit.
 Although each new vaccine is evaluated in the context of the overall immunization schedule that existed at the time of review of that vaccine, elements of the schedule are not evaluated once it is adjusted to accommodate a new vaccine.
 Thus, key elements of the entire schedule – the number, frequency, timing, order and age at administration of vaccines – have not been systematically examined in research studies;” – Institute of Medicine 38

 Outstanding Questions About Vaccines & Chronic Illness

 Due to a lack of enough methodologically sound studies conducted and published in the medical literature, the 2013 IOM Committee was unable to determine if the early childhood vaccine schedule recommended by the CDC and medical trade associations is or is not associated with the development of the following chronic brain and immune disorders and disabilities in children: 39

 - intellectual disability;

 Identifying Symptoms of Vaccine Reactions

-Not every serious health problem that occurs after vaccination is caused by a vaccine or vaccinations recently received.
+Not every serious health problem that occurs after vaccination is caused by a vaccine or combination of vaccinations recently received.
 Different vaccines are associated with different vaccine reaction signs and symptoms that occur within different time periods following vaccination.